 So, what are these brain changes and why haven’t you discovered them?

 How do we normally define ourselves?
-Is it our experiences that shape who we are today and if so, what kinds of experiences?
+Is it our experiences that shape who we are today and, if so, what kind of experiences?
 Who gives the meaning to the way we perceive love and affection?
 What emotions are the ones that paralyze us and how can we recover from these associations we have mentally constructed?
-These stories tend to turn to childhood and our experiences.
+These stories tend to go back to our childhood and our experiences.
 We hold on to our childhood long into adulthood and we carry this blueprint with us every day.
-This first blueprint runs wild inside us and it becomes the way we define ourselves and in turn how we perceive life and others.
-Continue reading →
+This first blueprint runs wild inside us and becomes the way we define ourselves and, in turn, how we perceive life and others.

 Many parents know the benefits that learning more than one language can have for a child’s future.
 However, many parents are not aware of the additional benefits that learning a second language can have!
 The language-learning experience changes the brain, and with it, alters the course of development.
 There have been multiple studies that attempt to understand the effects of bilingualism, and the surprising conclusion is that learning a second language (or even third or fourth) has an effect on development beyond the linguistic realm.

 The social brain

 The idea of theory of mind is central to getting a glimpse into what we know about how bilingualism can affect social processes.
 Theory of mind (ToM) is defined as one’s assumptions or ideas of how others think of something.
 ToM requires the mental representations of both your own self and others’, and realizing that your mind and knowledge is separate from others’.